UXARRAY/uxarray/docs/contributing.rst

 3.7.3.1.
 Unit tests
 ~~~~~~~~~~~~~~~~~~~

-Virtually all new Uxarray code needs to include unit tests of it implemented.
+Virtually all new UXarray code needs to include unit tests of it implemented.
 The UXarray project makes use of diverse technologies for unit testing as
 follows: